Nota-NetsPresso/NetsPresso-Model-Launcher-Package/Processing code_object detection/README.md

-# NetsPresso whl package
+# NetsPresso whl package for object detection models

-To create NetsPresso whl package, please modify the 'example.py' to fit the model file you want to use.
+Please modify the 'example.py' for your model to include processing part with the model in the NetsPresso whl package.

 ## A common part
 1. preprocess and postprocess functions must be defined and can be modified if necessary.
 As defined in the example file, the output of the preprocess must be in a form that the model can infer.
 The input of postprocess must be the result of the model's inference.